iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="ProofPurpose+toJSON"></a>

 ### proofPurpose.toJSON() ⇒ <code>any</code>
-Serializes a `ProofPurpose` object as a JSON object.
+Serializes a `ProofPurpose` to a JSON object.

 **Kind**: instance method of [<code>ProofPurpose</code>](#ProofPurpose)
 <a name="ProofPurpose+clone"></a>